min-dles/mern-bookstore-project/README.md

 More information about CORS can be found at *[AWS](https://aws.amazon.com/what-is/cross-origin-resource-sharing/)*.

 The server can check Origins, Methods, and Headers; then allow or deny the request NodeJS offers some solutions to this problem.

+## React

+A few options to use ReactJS:

+- CRA `create react app`
+- instead, used Vite in this project `npm create vite@latest`